quicwg/base-drafts/draft-ietf-quic-http.md

 is malformed (see {{malformed}}).

-A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-field.
+A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
 Once this connection is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client, as defined in Section 9.3 of {{!SEMANTICS}}.

 All DATA frames on the stream correspond to data sent or received on the TCP